studioraketa/phoenix_pagination/README.md

 # Pagination

-**A small library providing a simple pagination based on limit and offset**
+A small library providing a simple pagination based on limit and offset and a very naive and limited implementation of a cursor based pagination.

 ## Installation